the communion

 one Kingdom.

-There IS, however, one catch:
+There is, however, one catch:

 you have to surrender your passport to the world ... you